Energinet-DataHub/energy-origin/doc/architecture/adr/0003-event-store.md

 ## Rationale

-Storing the events in a central shared store removes the criticality in each domain on how to store and migrate data.
+Storing the events in a centrally shared store removes the criticality in each domain on how to store and migrate data.

 An event in the event store should always be an object in past sense: eg: